kouphax/yobriefca.se/resources/content/entries/2014-05-19-the-weird-and-wonderful-characters-of-clojure.md

 > A reference collection of characters used in Clojure that are difficult to "google".
 Descriptions sourced from various blogs, [StackOverflow](http://stackoverflow.com/questions/tagged/clojure), [Learning Clojure](http://en.wikibooks.org/wiki/Learning_Clojure) and the [official Clojure docs](http://clojure.org/documentation) - sources attributed where necessary.
 Type the symbols into the box below to search (or use `CTRL-F`).
 Sections not in any particular order but related items are grouped for ease.
 If I'm wrong or missing anything worthy of inclusion tweet me [@kouphax](http://twitter.com/kouphax) or mail me at <james@yobriefca.se>.

-## `#`
+## `#` - Dispatch macro

 You'll see this macro character beside another e.g. `#(` or `#"`.
 This topic will act as a bit preamble before looking at your specific case.

 `#` is the dispatch macro, a reader macro that tells the Clojure reader (the thing that take a file of Clojure text and parses it for consumption in the compiler) to go and look at another __read table__ for the definition of the next character - in essence this allows extending default reader behaviour.

 Clojure doesn't provide support for creating reader macros but it is possible through [a bit of hackery](http://briancarper.net/blog/449/).